Konrad Kellen: Career

 During World War II, Kellen trained at Camp Ritchie where he trained to become one of the Ritchie Boys.
-In the U.S. Army, he worked in an intelligence unit in Europe, working in psychological warfare, and being awarded the Legion of Merit.
+In the U.S. Army, he served as an intelligence NCO with 2nd Mobile Radio Broadcasting Company in Europe, specializing in psychological warfare, and being awarded the Legion of Merit.
 After the war, Kellen remained in Germany as a political intelligence officer with the occupation forces as part of the denazification initiative, his duties including interviewing German soldiers to find out why they kept fighting for Hitler long after it was clear that their war was lost.
 Kellen also worked for Radio Free Europe, interviewing defectors from behind the Iron Curtain to study life under the Soviet regime.

 In 1945, a stranger, who turned out to be painter Marc Chagall's daughter, approached Kellen in a Paris café and asked him to help save a stack of her father's canvases from the chaos of postwar Europe by bringing them to the United States, which he ultimately agreed to do.
 That significant challenge took Kellen over a month to accomplish.
 For his compensation, he received one of the Chagall paintings, which he sold in the 1950s.